©2014 Michigan Economic Development Corporation

 Application:The RRC program is open to any city, village or township in Michigan, with no cost to apply for, or receive, an evaluation.
-In February 2013, thirty-six submitted applications for our first open round.
-The top eight scoring applicants were selected to receive an evaluation and begin the path to achieving RRC certification.
-This summer, the RRC team will be working with these communities and eight other cities that were certified under the Michigan Suburbs Alliance.
 If your community is interested in applying to the program, start by reviewing the RRC Best Practices to see where your community can begin to improve before the next application round.
 In addition, an RRC Best Practice Training Series are in the process of being designed to assist interested communities in implementation of the best practices.
 It is strongly encouraged that community representatives attend the trainings before applying for the next application round.

 Evaluation:To receive certification, your community is evaluated against the best practices.
 After applying for the program, a community will be selected for evaluation.
 The evaluation consists of the following: